Andrettin/Wyrmsun/readme.txt

 - Removed the "Larger Popup Font" option, as its purpose is largely fulfilled by the 2x scaling option.
 - Added "Territories" minimap mode.
 Press TAB to toggle through the minimap modes.
 - Added minimap mode with the territories of each settlement.
+- Added support for zooming the minimap for maps with tile size larger than the pixel size of the minimap (e.g. 256x256 maps if the minimap is 128x128).
+Press Shift-TAB to zoom/unzoom the minimap.

 -----------------------------------------------------------------------
 - 3.5.4